johpro/esp-kmeans/README.md

 ```

 ## Python Examples
 The library targets .NET 6 onwards, but thanks to the [pythonnet](https://github.com/pythonnet/pythonnet) project you can also call it from your python code.
-Make sure that you have installed the [.NET runtime](https://dotnet.microsoft.com/en-us/download) (>= 6) and download the library (ESkMeansLib.dll).
+Make sure that you have installed the [.NET runtime](https://dotnet.microsoft.com/en-us/download) (>= 6) and download the library (ESPkMeansLib.dll).

 Install the required python packages (>= 3):